linode/apl-docs/docs/tutorial-1.md

 2. Create a Kubernetes Deployment and Service
 3. Publicly expose the Hello World app using Otomi

-## Assumptions

-- Otomi is installed on your K8s cluster
-- Docker (or an alternative) is installed on your machine
-- Git client is installed on your machine
-- Visual Studio Code code (or any other text editor) is installed on you machine (in this tutorial we'll use VSC)
-- A team has been created in Otomi
-- You have signed in to Otomi as a user who is a member of the group that has access to the team

-If you haven't already, first create a user in Keycloak

 ## Build an image and push it to Harbor

 When you created a Team in Otomi, Otomi has automatically created a project for the team in Harbor.
 In this tutorial we'll assume you have created a team called `demo`.